ashik-08/ashik-08/README.md

 ### 2. [Flavor Fusion](https://github.com/ashik-08/a11-flavor-fusion-client)

-- **_Description:_** Flavor Fusion is a Restaurant Management Website where a user can do the following tasks:
+- **_Description:_** Flavor Fusion is a restaurant management website developed using React, React Router, Tailwind CSS, DaisyUI, Material Tailwind, Firebase, MongoDB, Node.js, and Express.js.
+The website enables users to explore and manage food items, including viewing all items, details of a single item, adding a new food item, deleting an item, and modifying an item.
+The design focuses on visual appeal, color contrast, proper alignment, and space utilization for an enhanced user experience.

 1. See All Food Items
 2. See Single item